 If the drive receives a START STOP UNIT command with the START bit and IMMED bit equal to 1 and does not receive a NOTIFY (ENABLE SPINUP) primitive within 5 seconds, the drive fails the START STOP UNIT command.

 The START STOP UNIT command may be used to command the drive to stop the spindle.
-Stop time is 20 seconds (maximum) from removal of DC power.
-SCSI stop time is 20 seconds.
+Stop time is 30 seconds (maximum) from removal of DC power.
 There is no power control switch on the drive.